jporeilly/Ansible/Labs/03 Error Handling & Debugging/02 Debugging/debugging.md

 #### <font color='red'>Molecule</font>
 Everything up to this point is focused on static testing.
 You cant really test against production, esp when modifying or adding functionality.
 You could use shell scripts, however you will need a tool geared towards Ansible.

-Molecule is a lightweight Ansible-based tool to help the developement and testing of Ansuble playbooks, roles and collections.
+Molecule is a lightweight Ansible-based tool to help the development and testing of Ansuble playbooks, roles and collections.

 Molecule uses Galaxy under the hood to generate conventional role layouts.
 If you’ve ever worked with Ansible roles before, you’ll be right at home.
 If not, please review the Roles module to see what each folder is responsible for.